Malignant Peritoneal Mesothelioma

 Getting a diagnosis for peritoneal mesothelioma may be devastating, but you have options and hope.
 You may get a second opinion and then seek treatment at a Peritoneal Surface Oncology center.

-You can choose from among treatments that are aggressive and those that will make you feel more comfortable in the time you have left.
+You can choose from aggressive treatments and those that will make you feel more comfortable in the time you have left.
 You may also be able to file a lawsuit to seek compensation if you were exposed to asbestos in the workplace.

 Frequently Asked Questions